-Extensible SNMP support for SNMPv2 exists in the following areas.
-This is based on RFCs RFC 1901 through RFC 1908, inclusive:
+Extensible SNMP support for SNMPv2c exists in the following areas.
+This is based on RFCs 1901 through 1908, inclusive:

-- The MIB tools (the mosy and snmpi programs) support SNMPv2c Structure of Management Information for SNMPv2 (SMIv2) and textual conventions. - The eSNMP library API supports SNMPv2c, variable binding exceptions, and error codes.
-It ignores MIB objects with SNMPv2-only data types when processing a SNMPv1 request and does not call associated method routines. - The master-agent currently supports SNMPv1 and SNMPv2c in a bilingual manner.
-All SNMPv2-specific information from the subagent is mapped, when necessary, into SNMPv1-adherent data according to RFC 2089.
-For example, if a management application makes a request using SNMPv1 PDUs, the master-agent replies using SNMPv1 PDUs, mapping any SNMPv2c SMI items received from subagents.
-This means that subagents created with a previous version of the eSNMP API do not require any code changes or do not have to be recompiled.
+- The MIB tools (the mosy and snmpi programs) support SNMPv2c Structure of Management Information for SNMPv2 (SMIv2) and textual conventions. - The eSNMP library API supports SNMPv2c, variable binding exceptions, and error codes. - The master agent currently supports SNMPv1 and SNMPv2c in a bilingual manner.
+All SNMPv2c-specific information from the subagent is mapped, when necessary, into SNMPv1-adherent data according to RFC 2089.
+For example, if a management application makes a request using SNMPv1 PDUs, the master agent replies using SNMPv1 PDUs, mapping any SNMPv2c SMI items received from subagents.
+This means that subagents created with a previous version of the eSNMP API do not require any code changes and do not have to be recompiled.